 01File a Florida Declaration of Domicile

-The Florida Declaration of Domicile must be signed by you in front of a Notary Public or Deputy Clerk of a Florida court and then recorded in the public records of the Florida county where you reside.
-The recording cost is $10.00 for the first page and $8.50 for each additional page.
+The Florida Declaration of Domicile must be signed by you in front of a notary public or the deputy clerk of a Florida court.
+It must then be recorded in the public records of the Florida county where you reside.
+There's a minimal fee for recording.

 The penalty for perjury for falsely signing a Florida Declaration of Domicile is five years in state prison and a $5,000 fine.